dd86k/ddgtk4/README.md

 }
 ```

-In code, you will need to `import ddgtk4;` and call `loadgtk4all();` before
+In code, you will need to import the `ddgtk4` module
-using functions.
+and call `loadgtk4all()` before using functions.

 ## Availability

 GTK4 is generally available for most distros.

 - Debian 11: Unavailable in repositories.
+(PureOS 10 has GTK 4.6)
 - Debian 12: GTK 4.8.
 - Ubuntu 20.04 LTS: Unavailable in repositories.
 - Ubuntu 22.04 LTS: GTK 4.6.